Infectious Diseases Data Verified

 9. Avoid functions and large gatherings.

-10. Avoid going to the doctor for mild and moderate issues and use iCliniq instead.
+10. Avoid going to the doctor for mild and moderate issues and use telemedicine and telehealth websites for online consultations.

 11. Do not go forward with elective surgeries.

-While we all will follow the government regulations and directives, it is necessary that we see the merit in these actions as well.
+While people follow government regulations and directives, it is necessary to see the merit in these actions as well.
 The curfew will definitely help retard the spread of the virus in the community.
 A country like India, where the healthcare infrastructure is in shambles, will not be able to handle the repercussions of letting the virus spread.
-We are not poised to handle the sort of health crisis that China had last month or Italy and Spain are going through now.
-Half of our population cannot afford private healthcare and the government hospitals cannot cater to them fully as well.
+Half of the population cannot afford private healthcare and government hospitals cannot cater to them fully as well.

 Responsibilities as a Patient or Sufferer of COVID-19: